 - Ensure in-home visits will be performed only when required

-NOTE: Oxygen funding renewal requirements have been changed by the MOHLTC during this pandemic to allow phone assessments and submission of the application without client signatures.
+NOTE: Oxygen funding renewal requirements have been changed by the MOHLTC during this pandemic to allow phone assessments and submission of the application without patient signatures.

 - Provide ongoing oxygen delivery.
-Where possible, clients can place their empty oxygen supply on their porch or entrance and ProResp will leave a supply in its place.
+Where possible, patients can place their empty oxygen supply on their porch or entrance and ProResp will leave a supply in its place.